Parkland Memorial Hospital

 The fellowship emphasizes ambulatory care as well as inpatient medicine.
 The first- and second-year fellows will maintain a weekly continuity clinic at Parkland Memorial Hospital in the Chest Medicine and Sarcoid clinics.
 The third-year fellows will have their continuity clinic at the private Aston Pulmonary clinics.
 Both clinics serve as a point of referral for a variety of chest diseases.
-In addition, fellows will also see outpatients in the VA Chest Clinic, the Sleep Center, the Parkland Chest Malignancy Clinic, the Lung Transplant Clinic, and the CF Clinic, during respective rotations.
+In addition, fellows will also see outpatients in the VA Chest Clinic, University Hospital Sleep & Breathing Disorders Clinic, Parkland Chest Malignancy Clinic, University Hospital Heart & Lung Clinic, and the Pulmonary Specialty Clinic, during respective rotations.

 The following conferences are held recurrently:

 - Weekly Clinical Seminar presented by Division members and invited speakers